Ncastro878/AlmostThere/README.md

 -~Using a bounded service from which to run the Location Requests~

--Using a foreground service to run Location updates/requests(on Main Thread), since location updates on background threads are heavily restricted with new Android Oreo update.
+-Using a foreground service(over a bounded/background service) to run Location updates/requests(on Main Thread), since location updates on background threads are heavily restricted with new Android Oreo update.

 -Broadcast Receiver to read then send automatic text message replies with distance